leemgs/github-grammar/.github/ISSUE_TEMPLATE/Support_request.md

 ---
 name: Support Request
-about: Report a problem with https://build.opensuse.org
+about: Report a problem with our project source code

 ---